Ulajh: Plot

 Suhana Bhatia is an IFS officer, belonging to an illustrious family of diplomats.
 Her father is about to be made the Permanent Representative of India to the United Nations, and she is promoted to the role of Deputy commissioner at the Indian High Commission in the United Kingdom.
-Suhana moves to London, where she is chauffered around by her driver and ex-policeman, Salim.
+Suhana moves to London, where she is chauffeured around by her driver and ex-policeman, Salim.

 India is preparing to receive the newly-elected Prime minister of Pakistan, Shahzad Alam, who has announced a pro-India policy.
 Manohar Rawal, an Indian cabinet minister, invites Alam to participate in India's Independence Day ceremony, after Alam agreed to extradite a wanted terrorist, Yaseen Mirza.
 Meanwhile in London, Suhana meets an ex-Michelin-star chef, Nakul, at a DHC event.
 They start going out, and eventually sleep together in her apartment.
 Unknown to Suhana, Nakul secretly records their encounter and begins to blackmail her the next day.
 He demands confidential information about a new energy deal.
 Fearful of the fallout a scandal will have on her father and family's reputation, Suhana complies.

 When Nakul continues to blackmail Suhana with more demands, she considers resigning from her post.
 However, Nakul claims to be ISI agent Akhtar, potentially complicating matters as Suhana will now be held liable for treason.
 She continues to comply, but her actions have alerted RAW agent, Jacob, who works at the DHC.
 He confronts Suhana but is shot dead by Akhtar.
 Senior RAW executives, Bajpai and Kamat, task Suhana with heading the investigation into his death, unaware that Suhana was a witness.

 Suhana finds Akhtar is colluding with Salim.
 She confronts Salim at his apartment, but he dies after she pushes him through a glass door.
 RAW agent, Sebin, who also works at the DHC, shows up at the scene.
 He initially blames Suhana, due to being angered by his friend Jacob's death, but she is able to show him proof of being blackmailed by Akhtar, with Salim being involved in a larger conspiracy.
 The two decide to work together.
 Following clues, they uncover that Rawal and Kamat are involved in a large-scale plot, eventually culminating in the assassination of Alam on his visit to India.
 The attempt will be carried out by David, a French Canadian assassin, who has been posing as Nakul/Akhtar.

 Suhana and Sebin reach India to stop the assassination attempt.
 From RAW agents, they receive Alam's schedule in Delhi, and covertly reach the dargah where he will be assassinated.
 Suhana tracks David to a tower in the vicinity, and confronts him before he can take his shot.
 David is killed by Suhana and the conspiracy unravels.
 Kamat and Rawal are arrested, and Suhana is congratulated for her role in preventing a major international incident.
 She is approached by a member of a secret elite intelligence unit, the Black Cats, to join their team.
 As Suhana leaves the hospital, she mentions this to Sebin, who reveals he was a member all along.